Connect with the people around you: family, friends and neighbours.

 You can build up your exercise throughout the day with single bouts of exercise or physical activities of ten minutes, click here for 10-minute workouts.

 Remember to protect your skin from the sun when outside, for more information click here.

 The key is to include exercise in your daily routine, why not start your day with a Wake up, work out?

-Getting out of the house once a day into fresh air can really help break up the day, and is the perfect opportunity do some exercise.
+Getting out of the house into fresh air can really help break up the day, and is the perfect opportunity do some exercise.

 You could go for a walk or run, cycle, play a game, garden or dance.

 Click on the links below for more information: